What is Triple Materiality?

 Triple Materiality: What Is It?

 But what lens do we use to prioritise those issues?
 Why we are doing it, who’s asking, when we are looking at (timeframe) and now where (place) have always mattered.
-But triple materiality sheds a new light on the importance of this last category: where, or the context.
+But triple materiality sheds a new light on the importance of this last category: where, the geography, the context and the scientific thresholds and norms used to make sense of that.

 As a reminder:

-• Single (financial) materiality considers whether an issue could impact on the organisation.
+Single (financial) materiality considers whether an issue might impact on the organisation.
 It’s most commonly used as a lens for determining enterprise value creation.

-• Double materiality involves additionally considering how the organisation impacts on people and planet.
-This wider stakeholder lens scoops up issues irrespective of their affect on enterprise value today.
-(In reality, this overlaps with financial materiality and the issues are rarely clear cut)
+Double materiality involves additionally considering how the organisation impacts on people and planet.
+This wider stakeholder lens also scoops up issues irrespective of their effect on enterprise value today.
+In reality, this overlaps with financial materiality and the issues are rarely clear cut.

 Triple Materiality adds the lens of context.
-We can’t understand the importance of a topic - whether biodiversity loss or worker welfare - unless we consider the setting: where it takes place.
-Crucially, we can’t judge whether performance on an issue is sufficient unless we also look at things like scientific thresholds, planetary boundaries and societal norms.
+Triple materiality says we can’t understand the importance of a topic - whether biodiversity loss or worker welfare - unless we consider the setting: where it takes place.
+Crucially, we can’t judge whether performance on an issue is sufficient unless we also look at things like scientific thresholds, planetary boundaries, environmental thresholds and societal norms.
 Bill Baue at R3.0 has a helpful post about this here.

-In short, triple materiality says that can’t decide if an issue matters unless we view impacts and dependencies in context.
+In short, triple materiality states that can’t decide if an issue matters unless we view impacts and dependencies in context.
+That’s why it’s also been called context-based materiality.

 Applying Triple Materiality